-ATTENDANCE INCENTIVE (Grades 9-12 only): In an effort to improve attendance and reward students for their academic achievement, we will be offering exemptions for Semester Tests.
-To be eligible a student must be exempt in all classes.
-In order to be exempt, a student can miss no more than four days in one class in which they have an (A), three classes with a (B), and two classes with a (C).
-If a student has a (D) or an (F) in any class, they will not be eligible for exemptions.
-Any absence other than school business will count towards exemptions days.
+ATTENDANCE INCENTIVE (Grades 6-12 only): In an effort to improve attendance and reward students for academic achievement, we will be offering exemptions for Semester Tests.
+To be eligible, a student must be exempt in ALL classes.
+To be eligible, a student can miss no more than 2 days in ANY of their classes if they have all A's.
+If their lowest grade is a B they can miss no more than 1 day in ANY of their classes.
+If a student has a C, D, or an F in ANY class they are not eligible for exemptions.
+A student must meet exemption requirements for ALL classes in order to be exempt in ANY class.
+Arriving more than 15 minutes after school begins will count as an absence.
+Checking out before 2:45 will count as an absence.
+Any absence other than a school activity absence will count towards the exemption days.